-Between 1 and 1.1 million cy (764,555 to 841,010 m3) of dredged material would be excavated from the Inner and Outer Apra Harbor for the proposed Navy and Marine Corps actions which does not include future maintenance dredging.
+Between 1 and 1.1 million cubic yards (cy) (764,555 million cubic meters [m3]) of dredged material would be excavated from the Inner and Outer Apra Harbor for the proposed Navy and Marine Corps actions.
 The dredged material is expected to consist of a mixture of sediments including sand from the outer harbor and silts/clays from the inner harbor.
 Additionally, there would be coral fragments and other submerged rubble that would be included in the volume of dredged material.

-Beneficial use of portions of this total volume could be possible and several potential local projects are identified below.
-In addition, other potential beneficial reuses could include landfill cover, material for roadway construction, aggregate mixture for cement operations, stockpiling for future uses, or beach renourishment.
-However, no specific potential projects of this type have been identified at this time other than what is indicated in the following list.
+Beneficial use of portions of this total volume would be possible and several local projects have been identified.
+These local projects include:

-• Support shoreline stabilization below Aircraft Carrier Wharf: As part of the construction process, some fill could be used with the riprap stone that would be placed along the shoreline if the steel pile supported wharf design is used.
-Approximately 40,000 cy (30,582 m3) of quarry stone in addition to an estimated 20,000 cy (15,292 m3) of riprap stone is envisioned for this stabilization purpose.
+- Support shoreline stabilization below Aircraft Carrier Wharf: As part of the construction process, some fill would be used with the riprap stone that would be placed along the shoreline and under the wharf to support the piles.
+Approximately 40,000 cy (30,582 m3) of quarry stone in addition to an estimated 20,000 cy (15,291 m3) of riprap stone is envisioned for this stabilization purpose.
 It is possible that some of the rubble or some other suitable material from the dredged material could be used and mixed in below the quarry stone layer.
-Therefore, it is estimated that approximately 50% of the quarry stone amount or 20,000 cy (15,292 m3) of the dredged material could be used.

-- Fill of berms and backstops at proposed military firing ranges on Guam: There are a number of berms and backstops that would be constructed as part of the development of new military firing ranges on Guam.
+Therefore, it is estimated that approximately 50% of the quarry stone amount or 20,000 cy (15,291 m3) of the dredged material could be used. - Fill of berms and backstops at proposed military firing ranges on Guam: There are a number of berms and backstops that would be constructed as part of the development of new military firing ranges on Guam.
 The berms range in length from 35 to 255 ft (11 to 78 m); 7 to 56 ft (2 to 17 m) in width; and 3 to 7 ft (0.9 to 2 m) in height.
-Fill could be used to create these earthen mound structures.
-The volume within these berms and backstops has been calculated and equals an estimated 160,000 cy (122,329 m3). - Port Authority of Guam (PAG) expansion program: The PAG has prepared a Master Plan that includes a proposed eighteen acre area for expansion of fast land to support new commercial port cargo handling in Apra Harbor.
+Fill would be used to create these earthen mound structures.
+The volume within these berms and backstops has been calculated and equals an estimated 160,000 cy (122,328 m3). - Port Authority of Guam (PAG) expansion program: The PAG has prepared a Master Plan that includes a proposed eighteen acre area for expansion of fast land to support new commercial port cargo handling in Apra Harbor.
 The potential in-water expansion project is an ambitious endeavor that may be confronted with cost, feasibility and ecological concerns and also requires full environmental documentation by the USACE and subsequent permit approval before implementation.
-Up to 1.5 million cy (1.1 million m3) of artificial fill would be needed to create this new land if this PAG expansion program comes to fruition.
+Up to 1.5 million cy (1.2 million m3) of artificial fill would be needed to create this new land if this PAG expansion program comes to fruition.
 The Navy has a memorandum of agreement with PAG to provide fill from proposed dredging projects should the material be deemed suitable and the timing and logistics of both projects work out.

-Given the potential availability of these upland beneficial use projects on Guam, the following five scenarios are possible for the disposal or placement of the proposed dredging projects in the Inner and Outer Apra Harbor:
+Given the potential availability of these upland beneficial use projects on Guam, the following four scenarios are possible for the disposal or placement of the proposed dredging projects in the Inner and Outer Apra Harbor:

-- 1. 100 % beneficial use with all dredged material being used as artificial fill for the PAG expansion program (either direct waterfront placement or following placement at PAG upland placement site) - 20-25% beneficial use of dredged material in berm construction and under wharf for shore and pile stabilization (assumes no PAG need and/or logistics/approval problems for use of fill) and 75 to 80% ODMDS placement; - 3.
+- 1. 100 % beneficial use with all dredged material being used as artificial fill for the PAG expansion program (either direct waterfront placement or following placement at PAG upland placement site) - 20-25% beneficial use of dredged material in berm construction and under wharf for shore and pile stabilization (assumes no PAG need and/or logistics/approval problems for use of fill) and 75 to 80 % ODMDS placement; - 3.
 100% upland placement on existing Navy confined disposal facilities on base on Apra Harbor; and - 4.
-100% placement in the Guam ODMDS. - 5.
-50% placement in the Guam ODMDS and 50% beneficial reuse.
+100% placement in the Guam ODMDS.